 In high school, Japanese students tend to dedicate themselves strongly to their studies to enter university and the job market.
 During this time, things are taken very seriously, and their routine becomes completely focused on studying.

 Japanese youth tend to study a lot, but in their free time, they go out in groups to shop or go to karaoke.
-They usually enter into relationships only in high school.
+They usually enter into relationships later than the Western high-school movie suggests.
+Dating is not banned; it is often treated as a distraction until exams calm down.

 Apparently, Western teenagers seem to consider themselves superior to others, with a certain authority, thinking they can do whatever they want.
 Both young and adult Japanese tend to lower themselves before others as a sign of respect and humility.